 Read more →CLEVER HANDS CELEBRATING THE PAST When Stanley Hennock died last year aged 83, he left a special legacy.
 The retired farmer from Canberra had been able to turn his hand to almost anything.
 Farmers have to be multi-skilled and Stan certainly was!
 Over a period of three

-Read more →CONTINUED FROM…….WESTWARD HO!
+Read more →Nullarbor, from Latin meaning ‘no trees’, but that’s a bit of a misnomer.
+STORY CONTINUED FROM…….WESTWARD HO!
 Chatting to fellow passengers and gazing at the passing landscape takes up a good deal of time aboard the Indian Pacific.
-I always thought the scenery across the Nullarbor would be a bit
+I always imagined the scenery across the Nullarbor

 Read more →